mmikhasenko/JOB-PHD-LHCb-RUB-2023-08/interview_problems.md

 ## 3. Statistics Question: Uncertainty for a Bin of Low Statistics (10')

 In high-energy physics, counting experiments often involve analyzing data in a histogram to estimate various properties of the system under study including the assessment of counting uncertainty and error estimation.
-While the square root of the number of counts $\sqrt{N}$ generally offers a good estimation of counting uncertainty, it may not be the most precise approach, particularly for bins with a low number of counts where the probability of observing more counts is higher than observing fewer in repeated experiments, leading to asymmetric uncertainty.
+While the square root of the number of counts $\sqrt{N}$ (the Wald approximation) generally offers a good estimation of counting uncertainty, it may not be the most precise approach, particularly for bins with a low number of counts where the probability of observing more counts is higher than observing fewer in repeated experiments, leading to asymmetric uncertainty.
 For reference, in ROOT, a common tool in high-energy physics, asymmetric errors for low count bins can be enabled using `ROOT.TH1.kPoisson`.
 The task is to calculate the upper and lower error bars for bins with 5, 50, and 500 counts, aiming for 68.3% central confidence intervals and compare to the Wald approximation.

 **Solution format:**
 ```
   N | Poisson | Wald
 ---------------------
-  5 |    ??   |  ??
+  5 |  +??-?? |  ±??
- 50 |    ??   |  ??
+ 50 |  +??-?? |  ±??
-500 |    ??   |  ??
+500 |  +??-?? |  ±??
 + notes, comments
 ```